Chinese Labour Corps: Service

 The workers, mainly aged between 20 and 35, served as labour in the rear echelons or helped build munitions depots.
 They carried out essential work to support the frontline troops, such as unloading ships, building dugouts, repairing roads and railways, digging trenches, and filling sandbags.
 Some worked in armaments factories, others in naval shipyards, for a low wage of one to three francs a day.
 At the time, they were seen as cheap labour, and were not allowed out of camp to fraternise locally.
 When the war ended, some were used for mine clearance, or to recover the bodies of soldiers and fill in miles of trenches.
 Men fell ill from poor diets and the intense damp and cold, and on occasion, they mutinied against their French and British employers or ransacked local restaurants in search of food.
 The harshness of the conditions in which some of these men worked is recorded by Bullock, he also recalled the differences between the 'coolies' and the German prisoners of war, in terms of their attitudes to work and to each other.

-After the armistice of 11 November, the Chinese, each identified by a reference number, were shipped home.
-Only about 5,000 to 7,000 stayed in France, forming the nucleus of later Chinese communities in Paris.
-The contribution of these Chinese men went uncommemorated for decades until military ceremonies resumed in 2002 at the Chinese cemetery of Noyelles-sur-Mer.